 Dance is a lens through which I reflect, refract, and absorb.
 I rewire the body to confuse the brain until I relocate myself on the map; I am woman, casual athlete, disaster, and polka-dot.
 I am all of these things and more amidst a complex web of contradictory geographies.
 Lately, I find myself navigating by choreographing attention towards that which always seems to be present; awkwardness.
 Awkwardness and all its bodily, spatial, and durational manifestations.
-Awkwardness is the body at the edge of reason, lingering in a gap the mind is not ready to comprehend.
-It lives in pregnant pauses, a laugh that becomes a cry, or a stuttering confrontation.
-In a world in which awkwardness is often overlooked, I seek to illuminate its presence in my art-making, if only to craft a breath that might be missing between us.
 Grounded in live performance, my research employs awkwardness to destabilize my own trainings in Western concert dance forms.
-By actively disallowing certain coded pleasures of conventional theater practices, my work often displays its own making, revealing the profound within the mundane and the mundane within the profound.
+By actively disallowing certain coded pleasures of conventional theater practices, my work often displays its own making as it teeters between the profound and mundane, if only to craft a breath that might be missing between us.
 All that to say, I have questions.
 I have questions that I don’t even know that I have yet, and I know I’m not alone.
 I want to ask questions together, and maybe making art is the best way to do so.
 I want to make art that participates at intersections.
 I want to make art that is bigger than itself.

 Currently, Meredith is traveling in Argentina, attempting to learn Spanish amidst the somatic and contemporary dance scenes of Buenos Aires.